melbourne2991/mobform/README.md

  * Form Usage
  */
 import * as React from "react";
-import { FormState, FieldState, Validators, FSForm } from "../src";
+import { FormGroupState, FieldState, Validators, FormGroup } from "mobform";
 import { observer } from "mobx-react";

 /**